 The Hip & Sports Medicine Expert at Litchfield Hills Orthopedic Associates

 Our fellowship-trained hip surgeon, Dr. Leigh Brezenoff, is experienced and skilled in providing expert care for our hip and sports medicine patients.
 Though many hip conditions can be treated conservatively without surgery through the use of anti-inflammatory medications, injections, or physical therapy, there are injuries or conditions that may require hip surgery.
 If surgical intervention is necessary for you, Dr. Brezenoff has the advanced training and expertise to perform your hip arthroscopy as well as several other advanced procedures.

-Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments, including platelet-rich plasma (PRP) injections, cortisone joint injections, and viscosupplementation.
+Dr. Brezenoff also offers a number of specialized nonsurgical joint treatments, including cortisone joint injections and viscosupplementation.